Jezerc: Kosovo War

-From 25–28 September 1998, during the Kosovo War, Yugoslavian forces launched an assault against Kosovo Liberation Army forces near Nerodimë e Poshtme.
+From 25 to 28 September 1998, during the Kosovo War, Yugoslavian forces launched an assault against Kosovo Liberation Army forces near Nerodimë e Poshtme.
 Three Serbian units (located in Shushicë, Burrnik, and Semajë) surrounded Jezerc, starting their assault with heavy shelling from their bases as well as such other locations as a nearby river confluence, Mt.
 Buq, the pine forests of Štimlje and Dulje, a radio antenna overlooking the town, the Pleshinë Water Tower, and the Ferizaj barracks.
 The KLA's southern élan, the Nerodime Operational Zone, coordinated their response with the Kaçanik unit.
 Well-armed infantry and support engineers followed the artillery fire, streaming in from Nerodime and attacking from KLA positions 1 in Dramjak, 2 in Mollopolcë, and 3 in Budakova.
 Position 6 took heavy artillery fire, and ultimately attrition took its toll until the Nerodime brass for Ferizaj and Kaçanik beat a tactical retreat to the forest guard barracks below the village and onward to the Sharanik meadow.
 On 28 September, the bloody climax ensued, pitting 400 lightly armed fighters in the KLA Zone unit against thousands of Yugoslavian military and paramilitary forces, killing three captains in the Serbian secret police and dozens of others while wounding many more.